 3. Swiftlet City

 Swiftlet City (燕城) is another nickname of Tenom.
 Go for cover when dusk approaches Tenom town.
-Around 6:30pm, flock after flock of birds, most of them are glossy swiftlet and Asian glossy starling, will swarm Tenom town.
+Around 6:30pm, flock after flock of birds, most of them are glossy swiftlet, Asian glossy starling and barn swallow (migrant from North Asia), will swarm Tenom town.
 The only thing you can hear is their chirping echoed loudly.

 The birds congregate and spend a night on the trees and electrical wires.
 Whoever parks their cars under the tree or wire will find their cars covered in bird droppings the next day.